ardakmese/smarthouseproject/README.md

 # smarthouseproject

-This project has been created to help others who are intrested in smart house project which provides controlling home automation via html.
+This project has been created to help others who are intrested in basic smart house project which provides controlling home automation via html.